pvburger/lokbox/README.md

 ## Summary

-Lokbox is a free password management application implemented in React-Native using TypeScript with the following features:
+Lokbox is a free password management application for mobile devices, implemented in React-Native using TypeScript.
+Lokbox is distinguished by:

 - Fully local implementation; no internet connection required
 - User password hashing with salt, utilizing bcryptJS